A Diffusion Approximation Theory of Momentum SGD in Nonconvex Optimization: Analyzing Local Dynamics by SDE

-such that $H^\eta(t)$ enters the $\epsilon$-neighborhood of the global optimum with probability at least $3/4$ at some time $T_3$, i.e., $\sum_{i=2}^{d} \big(H^{\eta,i}(T_3)\big)^2\leq\epsilon$. \end{lemma} Note that \cite{chen2017online} choose the step size of VSGD as $\eta_0\asymp\frac{(\lambda_1-\lambda_2)\epsilon }{\phi}$, which does not satisfy \eqref{eqconverge} for $\mu$ close to $1$.
+given $\norm{X^{\eta}(0)-x^*}_2^2\leq \delta^2.$ \end{theorem} Note that when $\mu = 0,$ we can choose the step size of VSGD as $\eta_0\asymp\frac{\lambda_d\epsilon }{4\phi}$, which does not satisfy \eqref{eqconverge} for $\mu$ close to $1$.
 This means that \emph{when using the same step size of VSGD, MSGD fails to converge, since the variance increased by the momentum becomes too large.} To handle this issue, we have to decrease the step size by a factor $1-\mu$, also known as the step size annealing, i.e.,